 Asia's Fastest Growing Cloud Telephony Platform, Exotel, Will Close the Year at Rs.
 120 Crores

-Exotel, the fastest growing cloud telephony platform in Asia, announced that it is looking to close the year at a revenue of Rs.120 crores.
+Exotel, the fastest growing cloud telephony platform in Asia, announced that they are looking to close the year at a revenue of Rs.120 crores.

 Shift in cloud adoption by enterprises